YourAverageTechBro/SWEProjects/README.md

 ## Get Started
-To run SWE Projects locally, just run the following commands install the dependencies and run the app locally.
+To run SWE Projects locally, just run the following commands to install the dependencies and run the app locally.

 ```
 npm install